-Despite decades of research, validation, and business case studies, the mere mention of using personality tests in the workplace seems to spark controversy.
+Despite decades of research, validation, and business case studies, the mere mention of using workplace personality tests in your hiring process seems to spark controversy.
 Lawyers, government agencies, social advocacy groups, job applicants, and even human resource professionals dive into the discussion with a passion.
 And in what seems to be an almost annual ritual, The Wall Street Journal recently published “Are Workplace Personality Tests Fair?”

 A quick scan of the comments posted on the WSJ website suggests a slam dunk “NO” to fairness.
 If you happen to be a job applicant trying to get hired, any discussion about fairness seems to be off the table.

 It is painfully obvious that job applicants detest the process.
 I’m not surprised.
 Have you ever met an applicant who didn’t feel he was qualified for the job?
 From an applicant’s perspective, not getting a job offer or even an interview has more to do with the results of a personality test and not a long list of other critical factors such as experience, attitude, abilities, and skills.

 On the other hand, some managers and recruiters are biased and hire accordingly.
 Others hire the applicant willing to accept the lowest wage offer.
 But if that is their approach, then their interviewing and other screening tool are equally biased if not more so.
 It’s not the assessment that creates the bias but its interpretation distorted by the prejudice of the user (intentionally or unintentionally).